 Study of the principles of design and exploration of materials appropriate for primary grade children and the methods for the intelligent use of art materials for the child of elementary school age.
-Pre- or Co-requisite PSYC 375.
+Pre-requisite EDUC 275.

-METHODS OF TEACHING PHYSICAL EDUCATION 2(2-1-4
+METHODS OF TEACHING PHYSICAL EDUCATION 2(2-1-4)

 This course deals with the planning of the curriculum and the organization of a balanced physical activities program in the elementary school.
 Participation in the elementary school physical education program is required.

-Pre-orco-requisite: PSYC 375.
+Pre-requisite: EDUC 275.

-METHODS OF TEACHING MUSIC IN THE CLASSROOM AND THE SCHOOL
+METHODS OF TEACHING MUSIC IN THE

+CLASSROOM AND THE SCHOOL

 This is a practical course providing an overview of objectives, procedures, and materials appropriate for primary and secondary school music classes and for a school music program.

-Pre- or Co-requisite PSYC 375.
+Pre-requisite MUCT 122 or MUED 390, EDUC 275.

-ORGANIZATION AND ADMINISTRATION

-OF SCHOOLS 2(2-0-4)
+ORGANIZATION AND ADMINISTRATION OF SCHOOLS 2(2-0-4)